Joseph Standing: Mobbing and death

 On July 21, 1879, Standing and Clawson were leaving Varnell for Rome, Georgia (approximately 57 mi south of Varnell) when they were accosted by an armed mob of a dozen men.
 Most were on foot; at least three were on horseback.
 When Standing asked by what authority they were stopped on a public road, one member of the mob reportedly told them;

-The government of the United States is against you, and there is no law in Georgia for Mormons.

 The mob led them into woods and stopped at a spring.
 It does not appear that it was the intention of all in the mob to kill them.
 James Faucett told them; "I want you men to understand that I am the captain of this party, and that if we ever again find you in this part of the country we will hang you by the neck like dogs."
 According to Clawson, after an hour of "desultory conversation… of which the vilest accusations were laid against the "Mormons," [and] the beastly talk of the mobbers," three men who had left on horseback returned and directed Standing and Clawson to go with them.

 Although it is not clear where they intended to take them, all accounts agree that Standing resisted by turning towards the mob and in a loud voice commanded them to "Surrender."
 When he made this declaration he was holding a pistol a member of the mob had left unguarded on a nearby tree stump.
 In response, Standing was immediately shot in forehead "directly above the nose".
 Another member of the mob then pointed to Clawson and said "Shoot that man."
 Clawson folded his arms and said "Shoot."
 Although he appeared calm and maintained composure, he nearly passed out in the anxiety of the moment.
 For reasons unknown, the same man who moments ago told the mob to shoot Clawson now said "Don't shoot."
 As Clawson examined Standing, one man said; "This is terrible; that he should have killed himself in such a manner," claiming that Standing accidentally shot himself "while bringing his weapon into position."